Shortcuts to adiabaticity with a quantum control field

-We have varied the form of the coupling of the qubit in Eq.~\eqref{Eq:Hint} and verified that the superadiabatic transfer occurs independently of the choice of the Pauli matrix $\hat\sigma_x$ or $\hat\sigma_y$.
-This indicates that the superadiabaticity we report emerges from a very different dynamics than the counteradiabatic protocol of Ref.~\cite{Berry_2009}, which instead strictly requires a classical control field along $\hat \sigma_y$ for perfect cancellation.
-In our case, superadiabaticity is due to interference between the different paths corresponding to the branches in the adiabatic basis, as visible in the evolution of the purity, Fig.\ \ref{fig:3}, and by the corresponding reduction of the amplitude of the diabatic transitions.
-We have additionally determined the transfer infidelity when the spectator is a harmonic oscillator at frequency $\omega_c$, taking the interaction Hamiltonian $\hat H_{\rm int}=x_0\,\hat \sigma^x\otimes (\hat a+\hat a^\dagger)$, with $\hat a$, $\hat a^\dagger$ the annihilation and creation operators.
-We observe superadiabatic behavior qualitatively similar to Fig.\ \ref{fig:4}.
-Based on these insights, we denote by \textit{interference-assisted superadiabacity} (IAS) the superadiabatic transfer induced by the quantum field, emphasizing the role of quantum coherence and entanglement in this dynamics.
+We have varied the qubit coupling in Eq.~\eqref{Eq:Hint} and verified that IAS occurs independently of the choice of the Pauli matrix $\hat\sigma_x$ or $\hat\sigma_y$.
+This indicates that IAS emerges from different mechanisms than the counteradiabatic protocol of Ref.~\cite{Berry_2009}, which instead strictly requires a classical control field along $\hat \sigma_y$ for perfect cancellation.
+In our case, IAS is due to interference between the different paths corresponding to the branches in the adiabatic basis, as visible in the evolution of the purity, Fig.\ \ref{fig:3}.
+Further analysis indicates that IAS is relatively robust against the spectrum of the ancillary system: In the SM~\cite{SMHO} we show that the results of Fig.\ \ref{fig:4} are qualitatively reproduced when the spectator is a harmonic oscillator.
+Interestingly, weak dissipation on the spectator can reduce the sensitivity to parameter choices and speed up convergence to the asymptotic value~\cite{Menu_2022, SMref}.

-\textit{Discussion.}--- The dynamics discussed here could be realized in solid-state platforms \cite{Forn-Diaz:2019,Stehli_2023,Pita_Vidal_2023}, which offer the possibility to selectively couple a qubit with a spectator field.
-These versatile platforms allow for coupling strengths in the ultra-strong coupling regime, meeting the criteria to be in the optimal IAS regime.
-Our results show that fluctuations of 10\% of the parameter values do not significantly affect the efficiency (see Fig.\ 4), demonstrating that the protocol is robust against variation of the experimental parameters.
-We have verified that moderate dissipation of the spectator leads to a small reduction in the efficiency, but can be advantageous as it ``damps down'' the oscillations after the transfer.